 Welcome to my ePortfolio, which showcases mastery of one of the nine principles in the Quality Online Learning and Teaching (QOLT) rubric.
-After participating in CI’s Blended Learning Preparation Program and Online Teaching Preparation Program, I redesigned my courses to enhance student engagement and success.
+The badge below confirms that I have completed all of the requirements for the Online Teaching Preparation Program (OTPP), an online faculty development offering by Teaching and Learning Innovations at California State University, Channel Islands.
 This ePortfolio provides evidence of meaningful implementation of Section 1 & 2 of the QOLT Rubric.

 Section 1 of the Quality in Online Learning and Teaching (QOLT) Rubric:

 Objective 1.1: Clear and detailed instructions for students to access syllabus, course calendar and course content: After students first register for the class and visit our CI Learn page, the point of entry is a “Welcome” page that directs students to primary Blackboard tools (discussion boards, reading quizzes, powerpoint presentations, etc.) and resources such as syllabus, course calendar, and course content.
 This allows students to view these resources before our first class meeting.

 Objective 1.2: Detailed instructor information, contact information, biographical and welcome video: When students visit the course syllabus they can find my detailed instructor information as well as a link to my online faculty profile and a video course introduction link.

 Objective 1.3: Course description (including purpose of the course), pre-requisite and core-requisite requirement: The course syllabus begins with the Catalogue Description of the class as well as an overview the nature of the course.